jpscaletti/moar/doc/README.md

 # Documentation

-This documentation was generated using [Clay] (http://lucuma.github.com/Clay/).
-The sources are in the `source` dir, and the html version is in `build/html`.
+This documentation was generated using [Clay](http://lucuma.github.com/Clay/).
+The sources are in the `source` folder, and the generated html version is in the `build` folder.

 ## Instructions

-First, install clay, markdown and pygments.
+First, install clay.

-    $ pip install clay markdown pygments
+    $ pip install clay

 Run the development server with: